rbw9891/ebenezer_creek_weather/README.md

     - boardshorts.jpg file as generic placeholder till illustrations developed

 ## future development
-    - custom illustrations for multiple pieces of clothing :dark_sunglasses:
+    - custom illustrations for multiple pieces of clothing :eyes:
     - input from users to choose day in future
     - deployment to web